Dena Haritos Tsamitis

 Building 23, Silicon Valley Campus

-Aleecia teaches the practicum course and collaborates with staff and faculty to enhance the overall practicum experience at CMU Silicon Valley.
+Aleecia advises students in the bicoastal MSIT programs and teaches the practicum course and collaborates with staff and faculty to enhance the overall practicum experience at CMU Silicon Valley.
 Her research focuses on the public policy issues of Internet privacy, including user expectations for privacy tools, behavioral economics and mental models of privacy, and the efficacy of industry self regulation.

 Areas of Interest: Internet privacy, policy and security